Brainstorming

 - Introduce the theme of the class.

-- Once the agenda is filled, the group breaks up into smaller group sessions.
-Students can attend whatever topic they find interesting.
-Together they come up with ideas, solutions and discussion points.
-If a group decides that they have a good flow, they can choose to continue with their session.
+- Once the agenda is full, the group breaks up into smaller group sessions.
+Students can join the discussion groups for topics they find most interesting.
+Groups work together to generate ideas, solutions and discussion points.
+If a group has a good flow, they may continue beyond the suggested time.
+Time: 10 minutes per session.

-Time: 10 minutes per session - After the session is over, tell students to put their findings on the general flipchart.
-After this, a new session starts.
+- After each session, students record their findings on the main flipchart.
+After this, a new session begins.
 There can be multiple sessions.

 Lotus blossom

-Goal: brainstorming, common knowledge building
+Goal: brainstorming, building shared knowledge

 Length: 45–60+ minutes